Art You Can't Missat San Francisco International Airport

 Although not a museum in the traditional sense, SFO’s permanent Public Art Collection includes more than 100 paintings, sculptures, mosaics and site-specific works in a diversity of styles and media by artists of local, national and international acclaim.
-In addition to six light artworks featured in Illuminate SF by artists Ned Kahn, Eric Staller, Vito Acconci, James Carpenter, Keith Sonnier and Merge Conceptual Design, SFO exhibits works by top Bay Area artistic talents like Wayne Thiebaud, James Torlakson, Roy De Forest, Hassel Smith and Lee Mullican, all of whom can be found in the collection of the San Francisco Museum of Modern Art, as well as works by international art stars like Arnaldo Pomodoro and Seiji Kunishima.
-All works in the Civic Art Collection sited at SFO are provided by the San Francisco Arts Commission, through the City’s percent-for-art program.
+In addition to six light artworks featured in Illuminate SF by artists Ned Kahn, Eric Staller, Vito Acconci, James Carpenter, Keith Sonnier, and Merge Conceptual Design, SFO exhibits works by top Bay Area artistic talents like Wayne Thiebaud, James Torlakson, Roy De Forest, Hassel Smith and Lee Mullican.
+All of them can be found in the collection of the San Francisco Museum of Modern Art, as well as works by international art stars like Arnaldo Pomodoro and Seiji Kunishima.
+All works in the Civic Art Collection cited at SFO are provided by the San Francisco Arts Commission, through the City’s percent-for-art program.

 Cast Stainless steel; terracotta

 Six suspended "tectonic plates" representing different continents make up this massive artwork at SFO's Harvey Milk Terminal.
 Passengers lining up for security will have a different vantage point of the artwork than those on the mezzanine level.
 The artwork is intended to represent technological innovation and organic connectivity, symbolizing a source of growth and connectivity in the digital age.

 This 13-foot-by-33-foot mosaic tile mural captures unique individuals sharing a global table.
 Spirit/Body explores human interconnection and invites viewers to consider the diversity of people in air travel and their journeys to and fro each destination.

 Location: Terminal 1, Boarding Area B